Home Ownership Affordability: Historical Factors and Charts

 Each private eREIT works within recent crowdfunding legislation that allows all investors to own a basket of individual real estate properties (not just accredited investors with high net worth).
 The minimum deposit is now just $10.
 You must buy shares directly from Fundrise, and there are only limited quarterly liquidity windows as this is meant to be a long-term investment.
 There are also additional options available with higher investments:

 Expenses.
 The Fundrise Starter Portfolio has an 0.85% annual asset management fee and a 0.15% annual investment advisory fee (1% “all-in” total).
 The Vanguard REIT ETF has an expense ratio of 0.12% on top, but each public REIT also has their own internal costs like employee salaries to manage their properties.
-In each case, investors are paying for real estate management, office space for those employees, etc. REITs may also use debt to increase their real estate exposure (leverage).
+In each case, investors are paying for real estate management, office space and salaries for those employees, etc. REITs may also use debt to increase their real estate exposure (leverage).
 Is the technology offered by Fundrise a more efficient way to invest in real estate?

-Performance update.
+Final performance numbers.
 Based on an initial $1,000 investment in October 2017 and immediately reinvestment of all dividends, here are the monthly balances of my Fundrise portfolio vs. the Vanguard REIT ETF.

 You can learn more about all Fundrise Real Estate options here.
 Anyone can invest with Fundrise; you don’t need to be an accredited investor.

-My Money Blog has partnered with CardRatings and Credit-Land for selected credit cards, and may receive a commission from card issuers.
-All opinions expressed are the author’s alone, and has not been provided nor approved by any of the companies mentioned.
 MyMoneyBlog.com is also a member of the Amazon Associate Program, and if you click through to Amazon and make a purchase, I may earn a small commission.
 Thank you for your support.

 Peerstreet Update 2022: Interest Rate Spreads, Secondary Market, Pocket 3.5% APY